HEAT PUMPS FOR INDUSTRIAL AND COMMERCIAL APPLICATIONS

 As well as already being very efficient, heat pumps are electrically powered, enabling them to be powered by on-site (and off-site) renewable generation, such as solar PV.
 Combined with thermal batteries, heat pumps can supply heating and cooling efficiently and economically when it is needed enable participation in demand management arrangements to take advantage of incentives.

-A2EP's work assessing and demonstrating the potential for heat pumps
+A2EP's work assessing and promoting the potential for heat pumps

 Our research and demonstration projects looking at the potential of heat pumps to decarbonise industrial process heating and cooling extends back more than.
 We have produced a number of respected reports and worked on several key government projects looking at heat pumps.
-See below for more information and links to the reports and project outcomes.
+See below for more information and links to the reports and project outcomes and watch our recent webinar update on our renewable heat work with governments and industry.

 Renewable Energy for Process Heat Opportunity Study

-A report was delivered at the end of the second phase of the study which drew on the findings of 20 pre-feasibility studies and seven feasibility studies to demonstrate the economic and technical feasibility of heat pumps for low temperature heating applications.
+A report delivered at the end of the study drew on the findings of 20 pre-feasibility studies and seven feasibility studies to demonstrate the economic and technical feasibility of heat pumps for low temperature heating applications.
 It identifies challenges to heat pump implementation and measures to address these challenges.
+Read the final report.

 Futureheat.info web resource